 Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.

 Final Examination:

-Your final project will consist of a portfolio containing revised assignments 1-3 plus a Statement of Growth/reflection.
+Your final project will consist of an ePortfolio and revised assignments 1-3 plus revision statements.

 How You'll Be Graded